-(This article was originally published in the October edition of Classical Music)
+(This article was originally published in the October edition of Classical Music, and then reprinted in the November edition of Opera Now)

 There are so many different steps to creating an opera, each as exhilarating as the next: from choosing the story, to finding the right creative team, to hearing and seeing your vision come to life, it is as much a steep learning-curve as a magic act.